efarraro/krumit/_monsters/RoyalGuard.md

 ---
 name: Town Guard
-description: This is a placeholder until someone writes it!
+description: No fighting!
+Can't equip melee weapons while this enemy is on the board
 flavor:
 image: /images/RoyalGuard.png
 ---